Search engine algorithms are super complicated.

 What are they?
 Gas mileage and fuel economy.

 You see why it’s easy to miss?
 You might not automatically think that “gas mileage” is a topic that you should be discussing in a personal finance blog.
-Yet, apparently, according to the MarketMuse algorithm and semantic analysis of close to 80-100 authoritative pages on the topic, this is how real people search and think.
+Yet, apparently, according to the MarketMuse algorithm and semantic search analysis of close to 80-100 authoritative pages on the topic, this is how real people enter a search query and think.
 It’s something that is relevant.

 A content director might have a hard time spotting this gap, but Google Hummingbird can quickly make the connection.